-A tendril of fear curled itself around my heart, and my pulse fluttered frantically in response.
+A tendril of fear curled itself around my heart.
+My pulse fluttered in response.
 By the doorway, Haydar cut a glance at Marcus as though he suddenly found my brother much more interesting than before.

 “What do you mean?”
 I asked.
 He couldn’t have meant what I thought he did.

-He straightened in his seat, eyes boring into mine.
+He straightened, eyes boring into mine.
 Disgust marred his features.
 “I know, Katherine.”

 I turned to Haydar.
 “Can you please wait outside?”